 Some people with addiction issues may believe that medically supervised detox is the same as drug treatment.
 Actually, it is provided before entering addiction treatment center programs, such as Rockland Recovery.
-Learning about medically supervised detox likely allows for understanding the importance of completing addiction treatment after successful addiction detox.
+Learning about medically supervised drug and alcohol detox likely allows for understanding the importance of completing addiction treatment after successful addiction detox.

 The Importance of Medically Supervised Detox